-Yes.
-Older women experience first-trimester miscarriage with greater frequency than younger women.
-Ectopic pregnancy is a life-threatening condition in which an egg implants in a location other than the uterus, and it is more common with increasing age.
-After age 35, that risk is as high as 4-8 times that of younger populations.
+Older women experience first-trimester miscarriage and pregnancy loss with greater frequency than younger women.
+Ectopic pregnancy is a condition in which an egg implants in a location other than the uterus, which can be life-threatening for the mother.
+It is more common with increasing age.
+In fact, after age 35, the risk of ectopic pregnancy is as high as 4-8 times that of younger populations.

 Will my baby be disabled?

 The prevalence of chromosomal abnormalities (DNA irregularities) in babies increases with the increasing age of the mother.
 There are several theories as to why this may be, including a decreased number of normal oocytes (immature egg cells which eventually become eggs during ovulation) available, or accumulated stress on the DNA strands within eggs, to name just a couple.

 Is it advisable?

 Achieving a healthy pregnancy and birth over 40 requires a preconception visit with your OB/GYN.
-Here, you and your doctor can discuss your specific risks based on your own health and family history as well as develop a strategy for obtaining the best outcome.
+Here, you and your doctor can discuss your specific risks based on your own health and family history.
+At this time, you and your doctor can also sit down and develop a strategy for obtaining the best outcome in the healthiest possible way.
 Often, this will include the option of early genetic testing, meeting with a high-risk pregnancy specialist if appropriate, and more frequent visits with your OB/GYN.

 While the journey may hold more challenges and difficult decisions, it is possible for women to conceive and maintain pregnancy over the age of 40.
 Making this decision can be an exciting, yet overwhelming time in your life.
 Should you choose to try to have your first child or grow your family after the age of 40, we’ll be here every step of the way, from preconception through pregnancy and motherhood.